-Diphtheritic colitis, or enterocolitis, produces no characteristic symptoms and no recognizable abnormalities in the stools.
+Diphtheric colitis, or enterocolitis, produces no characteristic symptoms and no recognizable abnormalities in the stools.
 This was proved by the clinical record of diphtheric cases in which necropsy was performed at the Massachusetts General Hospital.
-The term diphtheritic has, of course, no relation to the term diphtheria, but refers merely to the postmortem appearance of the intestines.

-"Mucous colitis," or colica mucosa, is, in my opinion, not a colitis at all, but a form of neurosis associated with constipation and sometimes with self-starvation.
+"Mucous colitis," or colica mucosa, is, in my opinion, not a colitis at all, but a form of neurosis associated with constipation and sometimes with starvation.
 Of 22 cases of this disease studied at the Massachusetts General Hospital, in only 10 was diarrhea present at any time and, even in those, constipation was much more frequent.
 As a cause and a result of their neurosis many of these patients have acquired the disastrous habit of examining their stools themselves, and it is almost pathognomonic of the disease if the patient produces a bottle in which curious materials have been accumulated as the result of a minute study of his dejecta.
 Habit and the mental attitude are the essential factors in these cases.